redstrate/Kawari/README.md

 Pull requests for new scripts, features, patch updates, and documentation are welcome.
 A guide for contributing and updating Kawari can be found [here](CONTRIBUTING.md).

+For informal development discussion outside of GitHub, join the [Kawari Dev Chat](https://matrix.to/#/#kawari-welcome:pyra.sh).

 ## Credits & Thank You

 * [Sapphire](https://github.com/SapphireServer/Sapphire) for reference.